briglx/provision_analytics_workspaces/README.rst

 **Function App**

 This Azure Functions is the trigger to start the container.
 The function app is created using the Consumption plan, which is ideal for event-driven serverless workloads.
+The fucntion uses a managed identity to start the container instance.
+The managed identity will use a custom role to start the container.

 .. code-block:: bash

+    # Create the Custom role
+    az role definition create --role-definition docs/custom-role.json

     # The function app needs a storage account.
-    az storage account create --name pawstorage4112 --location eastus --resource-group provisionAnalyticsWorkspaces  --sku Standard_LRS az functionapp create --name pawfunctionApp --storage-account pawstorage4112 --consumption-plan-location eastus --resource-group provisionAnalyticsWorkspaces --os-type linux --runtime python --runtime-version 3.7 --functions-version 2
+    az storage account create --name pawstorage4112 --location eastus --resource-group provisionAnalyticsWorkspaces  --sku Standard_LRS az functionapp create --name pawfunctionApp --storage-account pawstorage4112 --consumption-plan-location eastus --resource-group provisionAnalyticsWorkspaces --os-type linux --runtime python --runtime-version 3.7 --functions-version 2 az functionapp identity assign --name pawfunctionApp --resource-group provisionAnalyticsWorkspaces --role Container Instance Operator --scope  /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/provisionAnalyticsWorkspaces

 Phase 2
 -------